 This is a model of an IELTS bar graph.
 The topic is team scores.

-Follow this link to learn more about how to respond to a graph over time.
+Learn more about how to respond to a graph over time.

 As with all graphs and charts, you will also need to make sure you are comparing and contrasting the data.